 Great Minimalist Clothing Care Tips You Should Know About

 Great minimalist clothing care tips and habits will save you time and money.
-Your clothing can be a significant investment and should be properly maintained to protect that investment.
+Your clothing can be a significant investment and should be adequately maintained to protect that investment.

-Your clothing is not only an investment in money but also in the time it took to shop, choose and purchase them.
-I hate shopping and look to avoid it whenever possible ;-(
+Your clothing is an investment in money and the time it takes to shop, choose, and purchase them.
+I wouldn’t say I like shopping and look to avoid it whenever possible;-(

 Living a minimalist lifestyle my wardrobe is limited to a few essential items.
 Because of that, I am forced to purchase quality items and use these clothing care tips to protect my investment and maximize my time.